MAJOR TALKING POINTS FROM M.I Abaga’s TEDx MAITAMA

 THERE IS AN INTERCONNECTION OF ARTISTS IN THE NIGERIAN MUSIC INDUSTRY

-MI presented a family tree that shows an interconnection of artists in the Nigerian music space.
+MI presented a family tree to the TEDx Maitama crowd that shows an interconnection of artists in the Nigerian music space.
 From producers discovering new talents to label bosses putting their resources behind these talents all the way to artists collaborating with one another.
 The Nigerian music industry is one big industry with connections everywhere.
 But we seem to be so far apart.

 THE MUSIC INDUSTRY GROWS HORIZONTALLY AND NOT VERTICALLY

 “No sooner has success started to happen, that every artist says; I no longer want to work with you I want to go and be on my own”.
 This creates a scenario where the label bosses that put their resources behind the artist, get tired and leave the business taking with them all the studios, know-how and investments.

 ALL OUR KNOWLEDGE AND PEDIGREE IN NIGERIA OVER THE LAST 15 YEARS ARE NO LONGER IN THE MUSIC BUSINESS

 Speaking about where the Nigerian music industry is today, MI was of the opinion that “we are learning things that have been done before, again, for the first time even though it just happened”.
 Banky W closed up the record division of his EME company and rebranded it into a talent management agency, Eldee The Don and Trybes Record have been gone for a while and music label pioneers Keke and D1 have moved on to other business ventures.
 The Nigerian music industry is at a point where new players in the game have to start learning everything from scratch.